ReganovaLisa/ReganovaLisa/README.md

-👩‍💻 **Currently:** Exploring uncertainty estimation in Large Language Models.
+👩‍💻 Currently I'm exploring uncertainty estimation in Large Language Models.

-🤔 **Past Projects:** Conducted statistical analyses on biomedical data, including blood parameters, heart rate, and EEG signals.
+🤔 Previously I've conducted statistical analyses on biomedical data, including blood parameters, heart rate, and EEG signals.

-⚡️ **Passion:** Creating data visualizations!
+⚡️ And I adore creating data visualizations!
 I love how they simplify complex phenomena, and it is also just a lot of fun!

-🧠 **Learning Journey:** Improving my German and Italian skills (and temporarily paused on French – for now!).
+🧠  Improving my German and Italian skills (and temporarily paused on French – for now!).

-👯‍♀️ **Looking for Opportunities:** Excited to collaborate with research groups and contribute to impactful projects!
+👯‍♀️ I'm looking for opportunities to collaborate with research groups and contribute to impactful projects!